|Artform and practice(s)||Architecture, Arts participation, Literature, Traditional arts, Venues, Visual arts, YPCE|

 |Telephone||01 61 80 200|

-Please note: Funding continues to be available to support applications in: Architecture, Arts Participation, Literature, Theatre, Traditional Arts, Venues, Visual Arts, YPCE and Creative Europe (Culture Sub-programme).
+Please note: Funding continues to be available to support applications in: Architecture, Arts Participation, Literature, Traditional Arts, Venues, Visual Arts, YPCE and Creative Europe (Culture Sub-programme).

 Please note maximum amount awarded differs between artforms.
 You must refer to the guidelines specific to your artform to confirm the limited amount before submitting your application.